balzac-lang/balzac/docs/source/index.rst

 |langname| is an high-level language for writing transactions, verifying their correctness,
 and compiling them into actual Bitcoin transactions.
 It is based on the formal model proposed in [AB+18FC]_.
+You can also use Balzac to design Bitcoin smart contracts [AB+18POST]_.
+Some examples are given at the end of this tutorial.

 You can install the IDE as a Eclipse plugin, or try the `web editor <https://blockchain.unica.it/balzac/>`_.